meyertime/linux-all-the-things/docs/arch-lenovo720s.md

     7. `r` to return to the main menu.
     8. `w` to write the partition table to disk and quit.
 2. Restart Dolphin or whichever file manager you use to see the changes.

+### Set editor globally

+Many linux terminal tools attempt to launch a text editor.
+If one is not set globally, the default for that tool may not be installed or may not be your preferred editor.

+1. Set the `EDITOR` environment variable.
+    - For example: `EDITOR=vim`

 ## Later